medialab/xan/docs/cmd/cat.md

                                 other CSV data isn't long enough.

 cat rows options:
     --paths <input>              When concatenating rows, give a text file (use "-" for stdin) containing one path of CSV file to concatenate per line.
     --path-column <name>         When given a column name, --paths will be considered as CSV, and paths to CSV files to concatenate will be extracted from the selected column.
     -S, --source-column <name>   Name of a column to prepend in the output of "cat rows" indicating the path to source file.
+    -P, --preprocess <op>        Preprocessing using only `xan` subcommands.
+                                 See `xan parallel -h` for more information about preprocessing.
+    -H, --shell-preprocess <op>  Preprocessing commands that will run directly in your own shell using the -c flag.
+Will not work on windows.
+                                 See `xan parallel -h` for more information about preprocessing.
     --raw                        Concatenate files as fast as possible, while skipping subsequent files' headers.
 Will not normalize the CSV stream at all while doing so, nor verify columns alignment.
 Only use for performance, and if you know what you are doing.

 Common options:
     -h, --help             Display this message